CDCgov/data-exchange-upload/upload-server/readme.md

 #### Azure report service bus

 Create an Azure service bus [queue](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal) or [topic](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal) for publishing the report messages.

-Set the following environment variables with the details from the new service bus
+Set the following environment variables with the details from the new service bus:

 *upload-server/.env*: